top of page

 Residual agri-fibres are available in abundance and most of them are going to waste.
 Such fibers can be used to mass-produce pallets and pallet-blocks.

-A factory with 1,74 million pallets/year replaces 30% of the wood (blocks only).
-This safes 48.000 Melina trees per year equivalent to 640 ha per year.
+A factory with 1,74 million pallets/year using Yellow Pallet's blocks saves 48.000 trees per year equivalent to 640 ha per year.

 The yield of dry fiber per hectare is 4 times higher than that of a wooden forest, thus reducing deforestation